wp-plugins/wp-to-twitter/readme.txt

 == Changelog ==

+= 2.4.4 =

+* Bug fix: Truncation error if no crucial elements are truncatable
+* Bug fix: Unclosed if/else caused empty Settings link on plugins page.
+* Bug fix: "Post on XMLRPC" option must not be selected if using WP Tweets Pro with XML RPC
+* Bug fix: Windows Live Writer (and perhaps other apps) send entity-converted characters on XMLRPC post; need to decode entities in text before sending to Twitter.
+* Bug fix/change: Provides option to switch to http connections to Twitter if https connection returns SSL errors.

 = 2.4.3 =

 * Bug fix: In some cases, Administrators were not granted permissions to add custom tweets and other capability restricted tasks.